Plasma Cutter Nozzle Guide: Sizes, Types, and Maintenance

 nozzle wear affects cut quality

-After sizing and type are set, maintaining cut quality depends on spotting nozzle wear before it degrades performance.
+After sizing and type are set, maintaining cut quality depends on catching nozzle wear before it degrades performance.

-Prioritize repeatable checks that protect nozzle lifespan and enable wear prevention.
-Don’t rely on a quick glance—clouding can hide defects.
-Inspect the orifice for roundness; an irregular or oblong shape means the jet isn’t focused, so kerf widens and cut quality drops.
+Build repeatable checks into your routine.
+Don’t rely on a quick glance, because clouding can hide defects.
+Inspect the orifice for roundness.
+An irregular or oblong shape means the jet isn’t focused, so kerf widens and cut quality drops.

-Verify the entrance edge: a new, sharp edge will round with use, reducing precision and increasing dross.
+Check the entrance edge too.
+A new, sharp edge rounds with use, reducing precision and increasing dross.

 Track orifice growth and exterior dishing.
-An enlarged orifice and visible dish are clear wear indicators correlated with jagged edges and inconsistent arc stability.
-If you see these, reduce current to match tip rating or replace the nozzle to restore performance.
+An enlarged orifice and visible dish are clear wear indicators that correlate with jagged edges and inconsistent arc stability.
+If you see these signs, either reduce current to match the tip rating or replace the nozzle.

-Troubleshoot cut issues systematically: excessive dross, bevel, or arc wandering often trace to nozzle wear.
-Confirm consumable compatibility, pierce count, and cut length against spec to decide whether to continue, adjust parameters, or replace.
+Troubleshoot cut issues systematically.
+Excessive dross, bevel, or arc wandering often trace back to nozzle wear.
+Confirm consumable compatibility, pierce count, and cut length against spec before deciding whether to continue, adjust parameters, or swap in a new nozzle.

 Maintenance, Cleaning, and Installation Tips